technofocus-pte/mscpltsecdepth/Labs/Lab 05/Lab 5 - Activating Security for Copilot using Azure subscription and analyzing the alerts generated in Microsoft Purview_2.1.md

  ![](./media/image40.png)

-6. Go back to Microsoft Copilot for Security Standalone mode and enter the following prompt:
+6. Go back to Microsoft Security Copilot Standalone mode and enter the following prompt:

 +++**Which Purview Data Loss Prevention alerts should I prioritize